-GHB (also known as "liquid X," "salt water," or "scoop") causes quick sedation.
-Its effects are drowsiness, nausea, vomiting, headaches, dizziness, coma, and death.
-Its most common form is clear liquid although it can also be a white, grainy powder.
+GHB - also known as "liquid X," "salt water," or "scoop" - causes quick sedation.
+Its effects include drowsiness, nausea, vomiting, headaches, dizziness, coma, and death.
+Its most common form is clear liquid, although it also can be a white, grainy powder.